 Presenting

-It is important to consider both teachers' skills and expertise in planning how content will be presented to the class.
-Careful preparation must insure that both teachers are engaged in the teaching process.
-There are a variety of models that can be utilized to allow teachers to work together to deliver content.
-Both teachers may share time in front of the class by dividing lecture time, interjecting examples for one another, or having one teacher provide a visual representation of the material while the other teacher is lecturing.
-Teachers might also divide teaching time by taking turns monitoring the students in the classroom and assisting students who are struggling.
-Teachers should show mutual respect for one another and utilize the talents and abilities of one another to best serve the students in the classroom.
+Presentation planning should consider both teachers' skills and expertise and ensure that both teachers are engaged in the teaching process.
+A variety of models can be utilized in working together to deliver content.
+Teachers may share time in front of the class by dividing lecture time, interjecting examples for one another, or having one teacher provide a visual representation of the material while the other teacher lectures.
+Or teachers might divide teaching time by taking turns monitoring the students in the classroom and assisting students who are struggling.
+Teachers should show respect for one another and utilize the talents and abilities of both to best serve the students in the classroom.

 Processing

-It is important for teachers to meet often to process concerns they may have in the co-teaching relationship.
-Differences in teaching styles and philosophies can become concerns if not discussed regularly.
-Teachers should create an environment in which these concerns can be addressed openly and differences are respected.
+Teachers must meet often to process concerns they may have in the co-teaching relationship.
+Differences in teaching styles and philosophies must be discussed regularly in an environment in which such issues can be addressed openly with respect for differences.

 Problem Solving

-Problem solving is an important aspect of successful co-teaching.
-Teachers need to discuss specific student concerns and make alterations in learning strategies and behavior plans.
+Problem solving is critical to successful co-teaching.
+Teachers need to discuss concerns about specific students and alter teaching strategies and behavior plans accordingly.
 Solutions should be regularly evaluated and modified to meet teachers' and students' needs.

 References